This is one of a two-part series. You can also learn how to automate the deployment of FeathersJS apps to Heroku.

 In this article, you built an authentication and user management API using FeathersJS.
 You also set up a CircleCI pipeline to automatically test changes to the repo before deploying the changes to the production server.

-The benefit of this approach is that human error does not compromise the security of your application.
 By automating the testing process, you removed the risk of human error wreaking unexpected havoc in the production environment.
-It also adds an additional level of quality control and assurance to the software being maintained.
-Give continuous integration a try and make code base bottlenecks a thing of the past for your team!
+This approach also adds an additional level of quality control and assurance to the software being maintained.
+Give continuous integration a try and make codebase bottlenecks a thing of the past for your team!

 The entire codebase for this tutorial is available on GitHub.